Holly Woodlawn: Acting career

-In May 1971, Woodlawn replaced Candy Darling at the La MaMa theatre in a production of Vain Victory, which was written and directed by Jackie Curtis.
+In 1971, Woodlawn replaced Candy Darling at the La MaMa theatre in a production of Vain Victory, which was written and directed by Jackie Curtis.

 In Morrissey's next film, Woodlawn starred in Women in Revolt (1972), a satirical look at the women's rights movement and the PIGS (politically involved girls).
 In this film, she became one of the first people to say the word cunt in cinema.
 Photographer Richard Avedon captured Woodlawn with her co-stars Jackie Curtis and Candy Darling for the June 1972 issue of Vogue.
+The film also featured Woodlawn's longtime friend Penny Arcade in a small role.
+The pair had first met in Manhattan in 1968, and both were members of the Play-House of the Ridiculous.

 Woodlawn became known as a Warhol superstar.

 In 1972, director Robert Kaplan and cinematographer Paul Glickman concocted the idea of a movie whose premise would be using a transgender woman as the lead in a film without revealing the sex of the actress.
-Woodlawn played a young, starstruck girl hoping for success as an actress in New York City.
-The film, Scarecrow in a Garden of Cucumbers, was a low budget, 16 mm, unsuccessful musical feature.
-The song "In The Very Last Row", written by Marshall Barer, was performed by Bette Midler.
+Woodlawn played a young, starstruck girl hoping for success as an actress in New York City in the film, Scarecrow in a Garden of Cucumbers.
+It was a low budget, 16 mm, unsuccessful musical feature which contains the song "In The Very Last Row" performed by Bette Midler.
+It was thought to be lost until its 35mm negative was rediscovered when DuArt Film and Video closed their storage facility in 2013, after which it was restored by the Academy Film Archive.

+This was followed by Broken Goddess in 1973.
+Described by J. Hoberman and Jonathan Rosenbaum in Midnight Movies as an "apparently plotless mood piece in which Woodlawn ran and posed through Central Park at dawn".
+Both Goddess and Cucumbers ran for short stints at midnight at some theaters in New York.

+In 1978 she co-starred with Divine in a run of Tom Eyen's The Neon Woman (a burlesque) at Hurrah, directed by Ron Link.

 She also appeared in films by Rosa von Praunheim, including Tally Brown, New York (1979).
 Woodlawn was friends with both the director and Tally Brown.

-Back in New York in the mid-1980s, she became a featured singer in Gabriel Rotello's Downtown Dukes and Divas revues at clubs such as The Limelight and The Palladium, and a star of various musicals and revues mounted by the songwriting and producing team of Scott Wittman and Marc Shaiman.
 In 1991, she published her autobiography, A Low Life in High Heels, with writer Jeff Copeland.

 During the 1990s, Woodlawn achieved a modest film and theatrical comeback, making cameo appearances in productions such as Night Owl (1993) and Billy's Hollywood Screen Kiss (1998).

-In the late 1990s, she participated in riot grrrl shows with Revolution Rising in West Hollywood, and recorded spoken words for songs with experimental recordings by the band Lucid Nation.
-In 1999, she was in a controversial film about conjoined twins who live in a run-down motel in a small town.
-Twin Falls Idaho was followed four years later by Milwaukee, Minnesota.
-More recently, she acted in Transparent, a U.S. television series about a transgender mother played by Jeffrey Tambor.
+In 1999, she was in a controversial film about conjoined twins who live in a run-down motel in a small town, Twin Falls Idaho.
+It was followed four years later by Milwaukee, Minnesota.

+One of her final acting roles was as Vivian in the series Transparent, appearing for some short moments in scenes at the apartment complex that the character of Maura Pfefferman moves into after she comes out as trans.